Djamy/ansible-devbox/README.md

     ansible-devbox/ansible/roles/init/files/authorized_keys

-Add your name and email address to basic git config
+Add your name and email address to basic git config and edit some stuff in vars if needed

 ```bash
 $ vim ansible-devbox/ansible/playbook.yml